Call for Abstracts: 2021 FETP International Nights

 - Evaluation: All abstracts submitted for International Night will be reviewed by three independent scientific reviewers.

-- Acceptance: Applicants will be notified of abstract(s) acceptances by early May.
+- Acceptance: Applicants will be notified of abstract(s) acceptances by mid- to late June.

 - Conflict of interest and biographical information: Authors of selected abstracts will be asked to submit a conflict of interest form.
 Biographical information will also be collected for event communications.